-Plough author Johann Christoph Arnold, a senior pastor of the Bruderhof, released this statement to the media this morning.
+Plough author Johann Christoph Arnold, a senior pastor of the Bruderhof, released this statement to the media on September 11, 2014.

 I am saddened that our President, who rode to election promising to end wars, has once again essentially called on us to go to war.
 I am also saddened that there is so little protest.
 This is so different than during the Vietnam War, when the conscience of the American people, and especially our youth, rallied us to action that eventually led to peace.